whuang285/whuang285.github.io/_posts/2023-05-28-canyons-roadtrip.md

 </div>

 ### Horseshoe Bend (bonus)
-Also located nearby in Page, AZ is **Horseshoe Bend**.
-It is accessed by an easy 30-minute walk.
+Nearby in Page, AZ, **Horseshoe Bend** beckoned with its natural splendor, accessible via a leisurely 30-minute stroll.
 ![](/assets/img/2023-05-28-canyons-roadtrip/horseshoe-bend.png)

 ### Lodging
-We decided to drive through Page, AZ after the tour and not stay overnight in the town.
-The next stop in the roadtrip is Zion Canyon National Park so we decided to stay closer to the park.
-We stayed overnight in Kanab, UT - a 2 hour drive away from Page, AZ and a 30 minute drive to the east entrance of Zion.
+After the tour, we chose to skip staying overnight in Page, AZ.
+Since our next stop on the road trip was Zion Canyon National Park, we decided to find accommodation closer to the park.
+So, we spent the night in Kanab, UT, which was a two-hour drive from Page, AZ, and just a half-hour drive to Zion's east entrance.

 ## Day 3: Zion
 <div class="section" markdown="1">